 According to the International Journal of Nanomedicine, saliva is an integral part of remineralization.
 Saliva not only prevents dry mouth, but it also contains phosphate and calcium.

 Talk to your dentist about gums and rinses you can use to increase saliva activity.

 Starchy foods, such as potatoes, rice, and bread, are loaded with simple carbohydrates.
 These also increase the amount of fermentable sugars in the mouth, which can erode your teeth.

-However, according to a study, the risk of tooth decay tends to be higher when eating starchy foods combined with sugar.
-For example, sweetened potatoes are problematic for the teeth, but plain ones are not.
+However, according to a study published in The American Journal of Clinical Nutrition, the risk of tooth decay tends to be higher when eating starchy foods combined with sugar.
+For example, sweetened rice is problematic for the teeth, but plain rice is not.

 Water continues to be the preferred beverage of choice by doctors, nutritionists, and dentists.
 It’s not only naturally sugar-free, but it also helps remove harmful substances from the body.

 Rinsing your mouth out with water may also help reduce demineralization when you don’t have a toothbrush on hand.
 This technique may be especially helpful after eating acidic or sugary foods.